gautampratap/cmpt-363-153-website/user/pages/01.home/weekly-preparations/item_preparations.md

   text: "Usability 101: Introduction to Usability"
 quiz:
   link: "https://canvas.sfu.ca/courses/22099/quizzes/28948/"
-  text: "Reading Quiz for Week 2 (optional, not graded)"
+  text: "Reading Quiz for Week 2"
 continue_link: false
 published: true
 ---
+_Please note: The quiz for our first week together is optional, and is not graded._

 Once you have attended this class [share your one-minute summary](https://canvas.sfu.ca/courses/22099/discussion_topics/381881) before midnight, Sep 21st.